Barcelona Metro line 8: Overview

-The pink line, mostly underground, links Plaça Espanya, in Barcelona proper, with Sant Boi de Llobregat, through L'Hospitalet de Llobregat.
-It opened in 1912 as a narrow gauge train line (hence predating the first metro Line 3 by 12 years), and was known as S3 until 2003, hence the name of its suburban extended line (S33).
-It's also part of the Llobregat-Anoia and Metro del Baix Llobregat railway networks run by FGC, from which trains continue from Molí Nou-Ciutat Cooperativa onwards.
-There is also a freight-only branch line before Sant Boi station that connects to the Port of Barcelona.
+Line 8 is underground for most of its length and links Plaça Espanya, in Barcelona proper, with Sant Boi in the Baix Llobregat.
+The line travels through L'Hospitalet and Cornellà.
+Its original route opened in 1912 as a narrow gauge railway line (hence predating the first metro Line 3 by 12 years), and was known as S3 until 2003, the year in which the line was integrated into the Barcelona Metro network.
+The tracks on which line 8 runs are part the Llobregat-Anoia line, operated by FGC.
+Therefore, line 8 shares the tracks with many other FGC services that travel beyond Molí Nou-Ciutat Cooperativa.
+Freight trains also operate on the line, sharing tracks with line 8 between Sant Boi and Molí Nou-Ciutat Cooperativa.

 The line first took on its current form between 1985 and 1987 when the section Cornellà-Riera – Sant Josep was first moved underground, followed by the section Sant Josep – Espanya.
-In 1997 Magòria-La Campana station opened, followed by Molí Nou – Ciutat Cooperativa station in 2000.
+In 1997 Magòria-La Campana opened, followed by Molí Nou-Ciutat Cooperativa in 2000.

 An extension of the line further into central Barcelona, with a new station in Plaça Francesc Macià, has been discussed since May 1999.
 The project was finally approved by the government of Catalonia in 2021, with the final alignment serving the stations Espanya, Hospital Clínic, Francesc Macià and Gràcia.

-It will link both the metro and suburban services of the line with Trambaix routes T1, T2 and T3, Line 5 of the Barcelona Metro and the Vallès line.
-Preliminary works have already started as of 2022, with tunneling slated to begin in 2023.
-The extension is expected to be operational by 2028.
+It will connect to Trambaix routes T1, T2 and T3, Line 5 of the Barcelona Metro and the Vallès line.
+Preliminary works started in 2022, with major construction starting in January of 2024.
+Tunneling is slated to begin in late 2025.
+The extension is expected to be operational by 2029 or 2030.

 The line is also projected to extend further towards the Besós river, serving stations such as Joanic, Sagrada Familia and Glòries.